KSF-Media/affresco/apps/mosaico/README.md

 ```
 "scripts": {
-  "yarn build": "spago build && node run/build.js",
+  "yarn build": "yarn run build-app && yarn run build-spa",
   ...
 }
 ```

-First we run `spago build` which compiles our PureScript code into `output/`.
+First we run `spago build` (`yarn run build-app`) which compiles our PureScript code into `output/`.
 This is important, as we use the compiled PureScript in `web/index.js`

 ```
 ...